Khan/frontend-infra-workshops/src/react-render-perf/lesson-04/README.md

 the children will re-render.

-Additionally, we can memoize some or all of the new child components if we want to prevent them from re-rendering in response props changes.
+Additionally, we can memoize some or all of the new child components if we want to prevent them from re-rendering in response to props changes.

 ## Example